Lesson video

 And this helps to prevent bacteria from spreading that could cause food poisoning.

-We also use the following food skills.
+We also used the following food skills.

 We did some peeling, some grating and cutting.

-And lastly, we know that we can evaluate how we worked and this will help us do better next time.
+And lastly, we know that we can evaluate how we worked, and this will help us do better next time.

 So I really hope you enjoyed making your mini deli salad and I hope you come back very, very soon for another cooking and nutrition lesson.